 Keep it stupid simple.
 That saying applies to so much in life, including food.
-One of my favorite “stupid simple” meals is buttered pasta with a vegetable and a healthy does of salt and pepper.
+One of my favorite “stupid simple” meals is buttered pasta with a vegetable and a healthy dose of salt and pepper.
 Incredibly simple, incredibly good, and a million ways you can play on that theme.
 This Roasted Broccoli Pasta with Lemon and Feta is just buttered pasta with charred oven roasted broccoli, steak seasoning, bright lemon, and salty feta.
 The flavor combo is absolutely to die for and it really couldn’t be any easier.

 What is Steak Seasoning?